SyedaAmbreenYawars345523/ECG_Analysis_using_Transformer_Network/README.md

-# ECG_Transformer

-ECG analysis using transformer network: Two end-to-end models are proposed
+#ECG analysis using transformer network: Two end-to-end models are proposed
                                        : Model A: Only Encoder of transformer used in model.
                                        : Model B: Both Encoder and Decoder of transformer used in model.